reactive-firewall/Pocket-PiAP/README.md

 Please open an [Issue](https://github.com/reactive-firewall/Pocket-PiAP/issues) if one does not exist.

-# STILL IN PRIVATE BETA
+# STILL IN PRIVATE BETA.